 Listening to a glycolysis summary for twenty minutes while cooking dinner or driving to work will not be as effective as studying glycolysis for twenty minutes during a sit-down study session.

 But it certainly helps keep the information fresh and easier to remember, especially if you studied glycolysis weeks ago.

 This won't be the most effective studying because your mind isn't fully there but here's the trick:

 Say you workout first thing in the morning, or go the gym after work before your studies, watch a video related to the topic scheduled to be studied later in the day.

 Just get the gist of the topic while you’re on the treadmill elliptical or stationary bike.
 Don't stop or slow down to take notes.

-Watch the video again at the beginning of the next study session to get through it faster and more effectively.
+Watch the video at the beginning of the next study session; this will be the second time you've heard it and that will make it so much easier to absorb, process, and learn.
+You'll get through it faster and more effectively.